sero-cash/serominer/docs/POOL_EXAMPLES_ETH.md

 ## Secure socket comunications for stratum only

-Ethminer supports secure socket communications (where pool implements and offers it) to avoid the risk of a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)
+serominer supports secure socket communications (where pool implements and offers it) to avoid the risk of a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)
 To enable it simply replace tcp with either:

 * `tls` to enable secure socket communication